 For me, the non-negotiables are: A naked design, a torquey v-twin engine, lightweight for its class, and a trellis frame.

 The thing is — these requirements of fundamental Monster-ness have evolved over time.

-So the non-negotiable characteristics of a Ducati Monster are
+So the most important characteristics of a classic Ducati Monster are

 - Naked design

 - V-twin motor (I bet I’ll eat my words when they release a V4 one!
 Which I think they might in the mid-2020s now that the Ducati Diavel V4 is out…)